Signs of Heroin Addiction in Friends and Family Members

 By our teenage years, we’ve established good daily hygiene habits.
 We may not always wear our finest outfits every day.
 But we know to shower or bathe and brush and floss as part of our hygiene routine.

 However, a heroin user quickly begins to slip up in these daily routines.
-If it seems to you like your loved one has become lax about hygiene, that’s one of many possible signs of a heroin addiction.
+If it seems to you like your loved one has become lax about hygiene, that’s one of many possible signs of heroin addiction.

 Some things you might notice would be as follows: